docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 You can set or reset the `image` property at any time to change the image displayed in the element.

 The scripting environment can define icon *resources*, which are available to scripts by name.
-To specify an icon resource, set a control’s `image` property to the resource’s JavaScript name, or refer to the resource by name when creating the control.
+To specify an icon resource, set a control's `image` property to the resource's JavaScript name, or refer to the resource by name when creating the control.
 For example, to create a button with an application-defined icon
 resource: